THE Practice

 Shades of Gray → ledaleda.com/tools/shades-of-gray

 This week we work with my Blood From A Stone project.
 The question we open with: where in your life have you been trying to get blood from a stone?
 Pushing for a feeling that won't come.
 Demanding answers from a relationship that doesn't have them.
-Trying to crack open a frozen place by force.
-We open with some free writing on this question, then move into yoga tuned to the theme of cessation.
-Twice during the class we pause for the creative practice.
-You'll find your hardened place.
-You'll render the stone.
-You'll write what you've been trying to extract.
-You'll write the line back to yourself: maybe you should stop.
+Are you addicted to the longing, the striving?
+We open with some free writing on this question, then move into yoga tuned to the theme.
+Twice during the class, we pause for the creative practice.

 This is acceptance-based work, made tactile.